Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/05/html-5-forms-date-input-elements.md

 ### Min

-Dates before the “min” date cannot be selected.
+Dates before the "min" date cannot be selected.

 ### Max

-Dates after the “max” date cannot be selected.
+Dates after the "max" date cannot be selected.

 ## Week

-Just as you thought it couldn’t get any more exciting, you discover that there is another type of date input.
-The week input type lets the user select a week-of-the-year, for example “2011 Week 52”.
+Just as you thought it couldn't get any more exciting, you discover that there is another type of date input.
+The week input type lets the user select a week-of-the-year, for example "2011 Week 52".
 Just like the date input type, the browser will show a date-picker and you can set a min and max date.

 ```html
 <input type="week" name="week">